Postnuptial AgreementsWe Are Here to Guide You Through Your Family Law Matter

 Having a postnuptial agreement can be a very helpful asset that you can use to protect you and your children and the assets that matter most.
 In the event of a contested divorce, this could save you from having to spend money on costly litigation.

 So take legal action today!
 A qualified divorce lawyer from The Karenko Law Firm PLLC can help you to devise an agreement that meets the detailed requirements of the law and will protect your assets in the event of divorce or death.

-When you need assistance from a legal representative who is both highly skilled as well as sensitive to the issues you are addressing, I, attorney Karenko, can help.
+When you need assistance from a legal representative who is both highly skilled as well as sensitive to the issues you are addressing, I, Attorney Karenko, can help.
 My thorough knowledge of the legal intricacies of financial matters of a divorce allows me to provide effective service.
-Not only can I help draft a postnuptial agreement, but I can also review them to ensure your rights are protected before you sign one.
+Not only can I help draft a postnuptial agreement, I can also review them to ensure your rights are protected before you sign one.

-My firm is also able to provide you with assertive legal protection if your ex-spouse is trying to challenge the enforceability of the agreement after a divorce or if a relative is trying to contest it after the death of your spouse.
+My firm is also able to provide you will assertive legal protection if your ex-spouse is trying to challenge the enforceability of the agreement after a divorce or if a relative is trying to contest it after the death of your spouse.